-Common Legal Issues Affecting the Elderly
+What Are Common Legal Issues Affecting the Elderly?

-Healthcare for the Elderly
+What are Several Healthcare Options for the Elderly?

 The report found that more than half of the care given to the aging population is donated or informal care.
 This is care by family members and friends at home at their own expense, often provided by children and spouses.

-Medicaid Nursing Home Care for the Elderly
+How Does Medicaid and Nursing Home Care for the Elderly Work?

 Many seniors reach the point where they need long-term care in a nursing facility.
 Some have long-term care insurance, or can privately pay, but often the cost of care exceeds their personal savings.
 The Medicaid program is a safety net health care payer for people who have exhausted their life savings.
-The largest Medicaid cost for the older population is for nursing home care.
-Over half of Medicaid expenditures for aged beneficiaries (55%) go towards paying for nursing home care.
+The largest Medicaid cost for the older population is nursing home care.
+Over half of Medicaid expenditures for aged beneficiaries (55 percent) go towards paying for nursing home care.

-The elder law attorneys at Sheehan Law, PLLC are experienced in the maze of federal and state laws and regulations, which allows them to help their clients become eligible for Medicaid assistance to pay for long-term care costs.
+The Austin elder law lawyers at Sheehan Law, PLLC are well experienced in traversing the maze of federal and state laws and regulations and finding a way through it to help their clients become eligible for Medicaid assistance to pay for long-term care costs.
 Contact our offices for the legal assistance you need in caring for your elderly parents.